 Compilation Directives

-Directives are core components of qingkuai, represented as special attributes prefixed with # that instruct the qingkuai compiler how to generate corresponding JavaScript code. qingkuai provides a rich set of built-in directives covering multiple aspects including flow control, rendering control, and asynchronous processing:
+Directives are a core part of Qingkuai.
+They are special attributes prefixed with #, used to tell the compiler how to generate corresponding JavaScript code.
+Qingkuai provides a rich built-in directive system that covers flow control, rendering control, and asynchronous processing:

 Conditional Rendering